|

 What does Heaven look like?
 Revelation chapter

-pictured for us as a city coming down from God.
-The walls of the
+for us as a city coming down from God.
+The walls of the city are

-city are made of diamonds, while the structures within the city are made
+made of diamonds, while the structures within the city are made of pure

-of pure gold, and the gates are made of pearl.
-The walls are set
+gold, and the gates are made of pearl.
+The walls are set upon

-upon twelve foundations of various precious stones.
-These stones
+twelve foundations of various precious stones.
+These stones add

-add strength and beauty to the city.
-Some of the stones are clear
+strength and beauty to the city.
+Some of the stones are clear while

-while others are blue, green, red, yellow, purple, etc. The light of
+others are blue, green, red, yellow, purple, etc. The light of that

-that city comes from the glory of God so that there is no need for a sun
+city comes from the glory of God so that there is no need for a sun or

-or moon, and there is no need to close the gates of the city because
+moon, and there is no need to close the gates of the city because there

-there is no night there.
-Truly this figurative picture of the real
+is no night there.
+Truly this figurative picture of the real place

 One of the most wonderful aspects of Heaven is that